 (d) Misconduct or unsatisfactory performance unrelated to research

 If at any stage in the application of this policy and procedures it is considered that misconduct or unsatisfactory performance may have occurred which is not related to research activities, the relevant allegations may be referred to an appropriate officer for management in accordance with relevant policies and procedures.

-When allegations are made, the University may have an obligation to make statutory reports to other external organisations about matters that arise.
+When allegations are made, the University may have an obligation to make statutory reports to other external organisations.

 (f) Frivolous and vexatious complaints

 Individuals are expected to make complaints in good faith and complaints must not be vexatious, frivolous, misconceived or completely without substance.
 This procedure is not to be used as a forum for revenge, retribution or mischief.

 Examples of frivolous, vexatious and bad faith complaints include (but are not limited to):

 - fabricating a complaint to get another person into trouble